America’s Soul Community: A Creative Response for America in a Chaotic Time

-The Hosting Team Pictured Above: Eileen Beckett, Kim Crowley, Robert Kauffman, Virginia Swain, Chet Warzynski, Juan Zhong.
+The Hosting Team Pictured Above: Eileen Beckett, Kim Crowley, Robert Kauffman, Virginia Swain and Chet Warzynski

 What happens during America’s Soul Community?

 Imaging plays a key role in our Community, because, again, we can’t reconcile a challenge unless we can see it in our mind’s eye.
 Through the Community, participants are invited to offer their soul gifts to the Phoenix as a way to show their commitment to heal America.

 To view sample images and experience the results of previous sessions of America’s Soul Cafés from January 2017-January 2018